derrickstolee/bdfl/README.md

-BDFL: A 100% Accurate Depiciton of OSS Maintenance
+BDFL: A 100% Accurate Depiction of OSS Maintenance
 ==================================================

 This is a clicker game that simulates creating an open source project